jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   - **World Heritage Convention** means the United Nations Convention Concerning the Protection of the World Cultural and Natural Heritage, done at Paris on 16 November 1972.

 ### 18 Report on Treaty settlements and other obligations
-(1) The Minister must, for a referral application, obtain and consider a report that is prepared by the responsible agency in accordance with this section.
+(1) The Minister must, for a referral application, consider a report that is prepared and provided by the responsible agency in accordance with this section.
 (2) The report must include the following matters:
   (a) any relevant iwi authorities and relevant Treaty settlement entities:
   (b) any Treaty settlements that relate to land, species of plants or animals, or other resources within the project area: